root-project/root/README/ReleaseNotes/v610/index.md

 ![New markers](NewMarkers.png)

 - Remove a large memory leak in TFITSHDU's GetArrayRow, GetArrayColumn and GetTabRealVectorColumn member functions.
+- When `TGraph`s belonging to a `TMultiGraph` were changed (for instance with `SetPoint`) after the `TMultiGraph` was drawn, the `TMultiGraph` range was not recomputed.
+  This issue was discovered thanks to [this forum post](https://root-forum.cern.ch/t/multi-layer-perceptron/24561/2).

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.